 If you or your students are interested in attending, we encourage you to register online using the link below.
 Please send any questions you may have to firstname.lastname@example.org.

 We are not able to provide transportation for participants.

 If you are bringing a smaller vehicle, you may park across the street in the Newton Road Parking Ramp.
 Please note this is a parking ramp with an hourly fee.
 We cannot validate or provide parking passes.
-Paid when you leave, the hourly rate is $0.90 for the first hour and $1.20 for each additional hour to a daily maximum of $18.
-A lost ticket cost is $18.
+The hourly rate is $0.90 for the first hour and $1.20 for each additional hour to a daily maximum of $20.
+A lost ticket cost is $20.
 Ramp parking may be paid by cash, check, credit or debit card.
 Do not park in the meters across the street from the Medical Education and Research Facility (MERF), as those meters do not allow you to park for several hours and you will be ticketed.
 We cannot reimburse you or pay for any tickets that you may receive while at the parking meters.

 There is a bus stop just outside the northwest entrance of the Medical Education and Research Facility where the bus can drop off students.